JPhlpL/nextjs14-app-router-fastapi-boilerplate/python-api/README.md

 - KANBAN -

 **TO-DO:**
-1. Add Bcrpyt for Password
+1. Integrate the registration from the nextjs using fetchapi to fastaapi
+2. Create User Role Management

+DONE:

+1. Add Logger, and also can store internally using log file
 2. Add Authorization Key
-3. Create User Role Management

-DONE:

-1. Add Logger, and also can store internally (like json, text or .log)
+3. Add Bcrpyt for Password
-2. CRUD Operation
+4. CRUD Operation
-3. Display list of users
+5. Display list of users